stlab/libraries/README.md

 If the associated task through an exception, get_try() with rethrow the exception.

+For a future<T> if T is move only then the future is move only and can only contain one continuation.

 [ TODO - for notification of errors the plan is to add a recover() clause to futures which is passed the exception and may return a value T or rethrow. recover() will be executed prior to continuations. ]

 when_all() takes an n'ary function and n futures as arguments.

-[ TODO - although futures currently work with limitations on move only types (you can only have one continuation and one call to get) I should enable_if future itself so that it T is move only then the future is move only. ]

 ```c++
 template<typename R, typename ...Args >